Main navigation english

 Over the next five years, CPHA will:

-• Integrate explicit anti-oppression and anti-racism elements into its Health Equity Impact Assessment tool and effectively apply the tool so that the Association’s position statements, policies and procedures advance social justice;
+• Integrate explicit anti-oppression and anti-racism elements into its policy development process so that the Association’s position statements, policies and procedures advance social justice;

 • Advocate for the removal of systemic and structural barriers in society to support the development of conditions for equity and ensure that everyone lives with dignity and equal opportunity;